Dunya Kamran Khan Kay Sath: Background

 The show was launched on 3 August 2015 and ended 24 August 2024.
 It is the resumption of the Aaj Kamran Khan Kay Sath, which was discontinued when Kamran Khan left Geo News and joined the BOL Network as President and Editor-in-Chief.
-Following the Axact scam, he resigned from the post and following the collapse BOL even before it was launched, Mr Khan joined Dunya Media Group as President and Editor-in-Chief.
-Dunya Media Group.
-The show while relatively new, has garnered significant attention and is now one of the standard bastions of trusted news.
+Following the Axact scam, he resigned from the post and following the collapse BOL even before it was launched, Khan joined Dunya Media Group as President and Editor-in-Chief.

 Format

-The show follows the traditional anchor driven model of late night television talk shows.
+The show follows the traditional anchor-driven model of late night television talk shows.
 Kamran Khan, utilizing the skills learnt from decades in the news media, creates a verbose yet approachable narrative and in doing so deftly articulates viewpoints on current affairs in an understandable manner.
 This is then followed by a more in-depth investigation into the issue at hand, and usually individuals involved in the topic at hand are brought in for their views on the topic.